 The Assisted Learning Department exists to meet the educational needs of those students who require an adapted program in order to attain their true potential.
 There are several components to the program, each designed to complement the general education program in a specific way.
 Some students are best served by enrolling in more than one option.
 Enrollment in a particular program is decided based upon test results and student achievement.
 Parents and teachers are included in the decision-making process.
 Any questions about the program should be directed to the principal.

-High school students transition into functional academics, with a focus placed on skills that are used in everyday independent living in the adult world.
+Upper school students transition into functional academics with a focus placed on skills that are used in everyday independent living in the adult world.
 These skills include Bible, cooking, health and safety, interpersonal relationships, government, community living, cultural literacy, job skills, and consumer math.
 Students have the opportunity to attend general electives and academic classes as appropriate.
 In their senior year, students may participate in a daily, off-campus Basic Occupational Skills class sponsored by the IU13.
 This gives them a chance to develop and rehearse specific on-the-job training.
-Students who wish to continue for a thirteenth year may do so at Lancaster County's School to Work programs.
+Students who wish to continue for a thirteenth year may do so at Lancaster County's School-to-Work programs.

 FACS at a Glance:

 The Directed Studies program is structured to provide instructional assistance to students for whom success in the regular classroom is a challenge.
 The course is designed to help students master content, while developing study and organizational skills.
 In addition, the students enrolled in the course are eligible for individualized accommodations as indicated by testing, teacher observations, student self-evaluation, and past performance.
-Directed Studies is offered as a small-group secondary class meeting five days a week for credit.
-An elementary Directed Studies class meets two times a week.
+Directed Studies is offered as a small-group middle and upper school class meeting five days a week for credit.
+A lower school Directed Studies class meets two times a week.